Halloween: The Curse of Michael Myers: Early drafts

-With Rosenberg's draft now dead in the water by the end of April, the studio pursued upcoming writers Irving Belateche and Lawrence Guterman to completely overhaul Halloween 666.
-With an October 1994 release window instilled by Weinstein, Matthew Patrick of Hider in the House was selected as director.
-Upon his hiring, Patrick immediately flew down to Salt Lake City for location scouting and brought in his frequent cinematographer Billy Dickson.
-However, neither Patrick or Akkad were appeased by the script, with the former even referring to it as "unfinished".
-Patrick was granted his own revision of the script, but tensions rose between Akkad and Weinstein.
-With production gearing up to begin in two weeks without a finalized cast, Patrick would ultimately quit the project in May 1994.
-In June 1994, Farrands was hired to write a new screenplay, as the film had an impending shooting date scheduled for October in Salt Lake City, Utah.
-At this time, Fred Walton, best known for directing When a Stranger Calls and April Fool's Day, was attached to direct the film.
-Walton shortly became reluctant on taking on a "movie about a guy with a knife killing people".
-Instead, the filmmaker envisioned a plot akin to Friday the 13th: A New Beginning, with Jamie Llyod living in a halfway house and committing suicide in the film's opening scene.
+In June 1994, Daniel Farrands was hired to write a new screenplay, as the film had an impending shooting date scheduled for that October in Salt Lake City.
+At this time, Fred Walton was attached to direct.
+Walton soon became reluctant to take on a "movie about a guy with a knife killing people".
+Instead, the filmmaker envisioned a plot akin to Friday the 13th: A New Beginning, with Jamie Lloyd living in a halfway house and committing suicide in the film's opening scene.
 The Weinsteins swiftly moved onto Joe Chappelle after being impressed with his debut film, Thieves Quartet.
-Farrands has said his initial intent for the film was to "bridge the later films (4–5) in the series to the earlier films (1–2) while at the same time taking the story into new territory so that the series could expand for future installments."
-This in part meant expanding on the presence of the "Man in Black" as well as the appearance of the Thorn symbol, both of which appear without explanation at the end of Halloween 5.
-In beginning the script, Farrands contacted the writers of Halloween 4 and 5 for additional information, but they were unable to provide clear answers, leaving him to "pick up the pieces."
+Farrands expanded on the presence of the "Man in Black" in Halloween 5 as well as the appearance of the Thorn symbol, both of which appear without explanation at the end of Halloween 5.
+When beginning the script, Farrands contacted the writers of Halloween 4 and 5 for additional information, but they were unable to provide clear answers, leaving him to "pick up the pieces."

+Farrands himself envisioned the Michael Myers character as a "sexual deviant," theorizing that, as a child, Michael became fixated on the murder of his sister Judith, and for his own twisted reasons felt the need to repeat that action over and over again, finding a sister-like figure in Laurie who excited him sexually.
+He also theorized that by making Laurie the literal sister of Michael, the sequels took away from the simplicity and relatability of the original Halloween.
+Nevertheless, when writing Halloween: The Curse of Michael Myers, Farrands was tasked with creating a mythology for Myers which defined his motives and why he could not be killed.
+He says, "He can't just be a man anymore, he's gone beyond that.
+He's mythical.
+He's supernatural.
+So, I took it from that standpoint that there's something else driving him.
+A force that goes beyond that five senses that has infected this boy's soul and now is driving him."
+As the script developed and more people became involved, Farrands admits that the film went too far in explaining Myers and that he himself was not completely satisfied with the finished product.